 Can someone remind us all what it means to have abundant life?
 Who gives us the gifts we need to live an abundant life?
 (God!)
+What is one thing you

 What is one thing you remember from our lesson on Water?